hamzaahmedsiddiqui/web_Automation_challenge/README.md

-# Web Automation and Manual testing
+# Automated UI Testing Project for Quipu

 This project automates the UI testing of the [AutomationPractice](http://www.automationpractice.pl/index.php) website using Selenium, Pytest, and Allure for reporting.
 It includes tests for login, product search, and adding items to the cart.